ptphat03/EduSmartApp/README.md

 ---

-## ✨ Features
+## Features
-- 👩‍🏫 Manage courses and lessons.
+- Manage courses and lessons.
-- 📅 Learning schedule with reminders.
+- Learning schedule with reminders.
-- 🔔 Notification system to never miss a lesson.
+- Notification system to never miss a lesson.
-- ☁️ Data synchronization (can be integrated with Firebase or a custom API backend).
+- ☁Data synchronization (can be integrated with Firebase or a custom API backend).

 ---

-## 🛠️ Technologies Used
+## Technologies Used
 - [Flutter](https://flutter.dev/) (Dart)
 - Kotlin (native Android integration)
 - Common Flutter packages: